wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ## Steps with implicit port connections

-- XProc syntax can be concise - once we make room in our heads and editors for all the tags - because it has rules for you don't see ports that can be assumed to be there by the rules
+- XProc syntax can be fairly concise and clean - at least, as XML-based formats go - because it has sensible fallback rules and some nice ways of keeping syntax simple.
-- This means most of the steps you use within a pipeline will naturally operate in sequence, unless you specifically arrange to do things otherwise - we like to say they *snap together*
+- One consequence is that as long as steps in your pipeline are to be applied in sequence, we like to say they *snap together*.
 - The XProc feature in play here is called the [default readable port](https://spec.xproc.org/3.0/xproc/#connecting-the-drp).
 The concept is simple.
 Any step with a primary input port that is not connected explicitly, will be bound to the primary output of the immediately preceding step.
-- This works well, with the caveat that steps that have no input ports don't connect like this, even when given in sequence.
+- This works well, with the caveat that steps that have no input ports don't connect like this, even when given in sequence - and steps with no output ports can't be connected as inputs at all.
 Know your steps.

 [illustrations: three steps in sequence, with and without ports showing]